aeternity/protocol/generalized_accounts/README.md

 managing their accounts.

-This has led to a variety of smart contract wallets being developed, which can enforce spending limits, enable more sophisticated authorisation schemes via multi-signatures and other things.
+This has led to a variety of smart contract wallets being developed, which can enforce spending limits, enable more sophisticated authorization schemes via multi-signatures and other things.
 The biggest drawback of this approach is the need to still own a "normal" account, in order to invoke the smart contract and pay for its execution.